Donald Trump attacks restaurant that kicked out Sarah Sanders

 "The Red Hen Restaurant should focus more on cleaning its filthy canopies, doors and windows (badly needs a paint job) rather than refusing to serve a fine person like Sarah Huckabee Sanders," Trump said.
 "I always had a rule, if a restaurant is dirty on the outside, it is dirty on the inside!"

-It's unclear where Trump got his claims about the restaurant based in Lexington, Virginia, but it has been attacked on social media reviews by Trump's supporters since the incident that happened Friday night.
+It's unclear where Trump got his claims about the restaurant based in Lexington, Va., but it has been attacked on social media reviews by Trump's supporters since the incident that happened Friday night.
+Trump critics have rallied behind the Red Hen, giving it high ratings on some of those same restaurant review websites.

 The flap has triggered an intense debate about the loss of political civility, with some Trump critics defending the restaurant owner's decision because of opposition to Trump's crackdown on immigration and other policies.